gracejinsotrue/renderer/README.md

-Real-time 3D graphics rendering engine from scratch except the part where i use sdl2.
+Cool 3D graphics rendering engine from scratch, that implements the whole graphics pipeline, except the part where i use sdl2.
+The method it uses is rasterization.

 Supports multiple 3D objects via scene graph hierarchy.
 Cool camera too.

 Definitely a work-in-progress passion project meant to teach myself computer graphics  and the heavy math behind it from the ground up (therefore everything is algorithmic).

+I started writing this project in 2025 based off of ssloy's simple graphics renderer project: https://schmittl.github.io/tinyrenderer/ .
+Now in 2026 I have recently picked it back up, because I think a CPU-based renderer is lame and it's more interesting to port the already-written rendering capabilities to CUDA

 GO TO: